Why sexual crimes on public transport persist despite stricter enforcement

 "Later, (the police) found more photos on his phone."

 The boy was given a conditional warning after investigations.
-It requires him to stay crime-free for a specified period, failing which he may face prosecution.
+It requires him to remain crime-free for a specified period.
+Failing that, he may face prosecution.

 Looking back, Ms Ong felt that the bystander’s intervention was fortunate.
 Otherwise, she might not have realised that a crime had occurred, or have been in the right state of mind to make a police report.